marijnh/Eloquent-JavaScript/15_event.md

 Despite its name, `"keydown"` fires not only when the key is physically pushed down.
 When a key is pressed and held, the event fires again every time the key _repeats_.
-Sometimes—for example if you want to increase the acceleration of a ((game)) character when an arrow key is pressed and decrease it again when the key is released—you have to be careful not to repeat the effect every time the key repeats or you'd end up with an unintentionally supersonic character.
+Sometimes you have to be careful about this.
+For example if you add a button to the DOM when a key is pressed down, and remove it again when the key is released, you might accidentally add hundreds of buttons when the key is held down longer.

 {{index "key property"}}

-The example looked at the `key` property of the event object.
-This is how you can identify which key is being pressed or released.
+The example looked at the `key` property of the event object to see which key the event is about.
+This property holds a string that, for most keys, corresponds to the thing that pressing that key would type.
-Generally, the `key` string corresponds to the thing that pressing that key would type, but for special keys like Enter, it holds a specific string that names the key (`"Enter"`, in this case).
+For special keys like Enter, it holds a string that names the key (`"Enter"`, in this case).
 If you hold shift while pressing a key, that might also influence the name of the key—`"v"` becomes `"V"`, `"1"` may become `"!"`, if that is what pressing Shift-1 produces on your keyboard.

 {{index "modifier key", "shift key", "control key", "alt key", "meta key", "command key", "ctrlKey property", "shiftKey property", "altKey property", "metaKey property"}}